zowe/docs-site/docs/extend/extend-apiml/api-medation-sso-integration-extenders.md

 # Single Sign On Integration for Extenders

-:::info Role:
-infrastructure application developer
+:::info Role: Infrastructure application developer
 :::

 As an infrastructure application developer, review the ways a service can integrate with API Mediation Layer (API ML) and participate in the Single Sign On for REST APIs on the z/OS platform.
 This article does not cover the client methods to call API ML and authenticate.
 For more information about API ML authentication, see the [Single Sign On Overview](../../user-guide/api-mediation-sso.md) in the User Guide.